 Rejection of recommendations

 Setting the stage for the next round of confrontations with the Supreme Court, the Board had rejected key recommendations of the Lodha Committee, like one-state one-vote, a maximum age limit of 70 years and a cooling-off period of three years.
-They have also not accepted the recommendation on the selection panel, which called for three selectors, instead of five, and with Test experience.
 However, they did accept a few significant recommendations, including induction of the representative of the Comptroller and Auditor General (CAG) as a member of the Apex Council as well as the IPL Governing Council, and the formation of the Apex Council with certain modifications.

 With the BCCI not content to play ball, the Lodha panel had asked banks to stop the board's disbursements, effectively ensuring the decisions taken at the SGM will not be executed.
-This led to a frenzied day of accusations and clarifications, with the BCCI initially threatening to cancel the ongoing Test series against New Zealand, and Justice RM Lodha saying funds for routine matters and day-to-day expenditures will not be affected by the court's decision.
+This led to a frenzy of accusations and clarifications, with the BCCI threatening to cancel the Test series against New Zealand and England.
+Both parties stood defiant while the clock-ticked on the BCCI's impending doom.